Hall algebras and quantum symmetric pairs I: foundations: Semi-derived Ringel-Hall algebras of -Gorenstein algebras by Ming Lu

 \end{lemma}

 \begin{proof} It follows from Theorem \ref{theorem isomorphism of algebras} and Lemma \ref{lemma basis of semi-derived Hall algebra} immediately. \end{proof}

-As $ A$ is $1$-Gorenstein, Buchweitz-Happel's Theorem shows $\underline{\Gproj}( A)\simeq D_{sg}(\mod( A))$, in particular, each representative of the isoclasses of $D_{sg}(\mod( A))$ can be chosen to be a $ A$-module, where every $ A$-module is viewed as a stalk complex concentrated in degree $0$.
-This yields the following corollary. \begin{theorem} $\cm\ch( A)$ is a free right (respectively, left) module over $\T( A)$.
+As $ A$ is $1$-Gorenstein, it follows by Theorem \ref{thm:Buchweitz-Happel} that $\underline{\Gproj}( A)\simeq D_{sg}(\mod( A))$; in particular, each representative of the isoclasses of $D_{sg}(\mod( A))$ can be chosen to be an $ A$-module, where every $ A$-module is viewed as a stalk complex concentrated at degree $0$.
+This yields the following result. \begin{theorem} $\cs\cd\ch( A)$ is a free right (respectively, left) module over $\T( A)$.
 Each choice of representatives in $\mod( A)$ of the isoclasses of $D_{sg}(\mod( A))$ gives a basis for this free module. \end{theorem}